nasjcodes/nasjcodes-vanillajs/README.md

 ## Challenges
 I have listed down some of the main challenges and decisions I had to make while creating this website.

-### Style
+### Style (Updated 23 Jan 2019)
+I have styled the webpage from scratch without the help of Boostrap.

-Although CSS styling is relatively simple, I decided to make use of [Bootstrap](https://getbootstrap.com/) as a quick and easy way to style the site.
+~~Although CSS styling is relatively simple, I decided to make use of [Bootstrap](https://getbootstrap.com/) as a quick and easy way to style the site.
 This allowed me to focus more on the functional details of the site using JavaScript.
-In the future, I will style the website without the use of Bootstrap.
+In the future, I will style the website without the use of Bootstrap.~~

 ### Traditional VS Single Page Application (SPA)
 Through my research on making websites, I gathered that there are 2 basic types of web pages: